filecoin-project/lotus-docs/content/en/docs/storage-providers/lotus/custom-storage-layout/index.md

 ---
-title: 'Lotus Miner: custom storage layout'
+title: "Custom storage layout"
-description: 'This guide describes how to specify custom storage locations for the Lotus Miner, depending on the needs and available hardware.'
+description: "This guide describes how to specify custom storage locations for the Lotus Miner, depending on the needs and available hardware."
-breadcrumb: 'Custom storage layout'
+lead: "This guide describes how to specify custom storage locations for the Lotus Miner, depending on the needs and available hardware."
+draft: false
+menu:
+    docs:
+        parent: "storage-providers"
+weight: 20
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 If you used the `--no-local-storage` flag during the [miner initialization](miner-setup.md#miner-initialization), you should specify the disk locations for sealing (fast SSD recommended) and long-term storage.